Alken & Venn

 It is said that warriors who received the divine protection of the Old Iron King wore it when departing for the front.

+It is no mystery why this region had become so critical for both countries.
+Controlling the iron was a matter of both economic and national security.
 Iron is, of course, essential to a medieval society’s military prowess.
-The Iron King’s knights wore iron armor and wielded steel katana, which were “beautiful” and “solid” thanks to the excellent casting techniques of his new iron facilities.
-And with an abundance of iron to spare, Alken was capable of mass producing arms and armors as showcased by the various different weapons accoutrements found throughout the ironworks.
-Both the Strength and Dexterity Rings are malformed iron bands imbued with the metal’s “divine protection” that would help give the Iron King’s soldiers an edge in combat.
-More importantly, their shoddy craftsmanship shows a willingness to experiment with this surplus of iron, and something can be seen with the melted iron axe that became the Smelter Hammer.
+The Iron King’s knights wore iron armor taking inspiration from Alonne and wielded steel katana, which were “beautiful” and “solid” thanks to the excellent casting techniques of his new iron facilities.
+And with an abundance of iron to spare, Alken was capable of mass-producing arms and armors as showcased by the various accoutrements found throughout the ironworks.
+For example, both the Strength and Dexterity Rings are malformed iron bands imbued with the metal’s “divine protection” to help give the Iron King’s soldiers an edge in combat.
+More importantly, their shoddy craftsmanship shows a willingness to experiment with this surplus, something can be seen with the melted iron axe that became the Smelter Hammer.
 As the rings’ descriptions relate, the King now had the power to freely transform iron as if he were creating life — in some cases, pushing the limits for the actual creation of life.

 Curiously warped iron ring.
 Increases the physical strength if worn.